Jagadeeshjai/AngularWebAPIEntityandElastic/README.md

 # How to run this application
 1. Clone the repo or download     git clone https://github.com/jagadeesh-dotnet/AngularWebAPIEntityandElastic.git
+2.	**Restore Nuget packages** for WEBAPI project - AngularAspNetAPIElasticsearch
+3. Run **npm install** for WEB project to restore packages - BooksWeb
-2. Before running the applications check/modify the web.config
+4. Before running the applications check/modify the web.config (eg: elastic password,  url etc.,)
-3. Make sure the elastic search is running
+5. Make sure the elastic search is running
-4. Run the application which seeds the 20k records (sample data) in SQL and Elastic Search (It takes around 2minutes)
+6. Run the application which seeds the 20k records (sample data) in SQL and Elastic Search (It takes around 2minutes)
-5. Now run the web application
+7. Now run the web application

 ![image](https://user-images.githubusercontent.com/5477822/163706110-10a0bab7-eddc-498a-8035-c7d01a5d5291.png)